Get insider access

 Full-Array

-The Samsung Odyssey Neo G7 has a decent Mini LED local dimming feature.
-It has a 46x26 array with 1,196 zones, which is incredibly high for a 32-inch display.
+This monitor has a decent Mini LED local dimming feature that has a 46x26 array with 1,196 dimming zones.
 With Local Dimming on 'High', HDR content looks great because small highlights pop against dark backgrounds, but it struggles to make larger highlights pop in bright scenes.
-There's blooming that's more noticeable if you're viewing the screen from the sides, but it isn't as bad from the front.
+There's some blooming that's more noticeable if you're viewing the screen from the sides than from in front.
 The blooming isn't always present, but it can be visible in some scenes, like moving the mouse against a dark background or around players in FIFA.
 There's some blooming around subtitles too, but it's still better than most monitors.
-Sadly, there's black crush in darker scenes, causing you to lose fine details.
-Also, the local dimming enables the Dynamic Brightness setting, which can be distracting as minimizing and maximizing windows in the desktop causes a change in brightness.
+That said, there's less blooming than on non-Mini LED monitors.

 8.2